 Opening times and entrance fee Cabo Girao Skywalk

-The opening times of the skywalk are during the winter months daily from 8 AM – 7 PM and in the summer months from 8 AM – 9 PM.
+The opening times of the skywalk vary per season.
+During the winter months the opening times are daily from 8 AM – 7 PM.
+In the summer months from 8 AM – 9 PM.
 The entrance is for free, but there has been reported to be an admission fee of €0.50 during the summer peak season.

 The Cabo Girao Skywalk is very wheelchair friendly which are many other viewpoints in Madeira as well!

 Best time to go to Cabo Girao Skywalk

 With a 180 degree view you can see sunset most of the times from the skywalk.
 And if you’re really persistent also sunrise when it’s after 8 AM.
 But there are better places in Madeira to watch the sunrise, so I wouldn’t advice that.
 The best circumstances on the skywalk are with a blue clear sky or during sunset.
 The average amount of visitors during peak season is 1800, so then you can expect the skywalk to be busy during the whole day.
 A lot of coach tours stop here for a 15 minute visit.
 During some of the quieter months you can enjoy the cliffs in more peaceful environment with only a few other people visiting the glass platform.
 When you’re patient you can maybe have the place for a few minutes for yourself!

 What to expect at Cabo Girao Skywalk Madeira

 Visiting the Cabo Girao Skywalk is certainly not an attraction for the faint hearted!
 The suspended glass platform juts out of the side of some of the highest cliffs in Europe which is a bit more than 580 meters above sea level.
 You can see the waves crashing underneath you and Fajã de Cabo Girao which is the piece of land that sticks out.
 More about that in the next paragraph.